Veggie Paella

 Why This Works for Sensitive Stomachs

-- No onions or garlic: Uses scallion greens and garlic scapes instead
+- No onions or garlic: Uses green onions and garlic scapes instead

 - Easily digestible: Well-cooked rice and vegetables are gentle on the gut